lcarlso2/task-manager/README.md

 ## Testing

+The project includes multiple layers of testing, each targeting a different concern.

+### Backend Service Tests

+Service tests validate core business logic in isolation from HTTP and controller concerns.
+These tests exercise the TodoService directly using an in-memory SQLite database to ensure real relational behavior for pagination, sorting, and filtering logic, including correct Skip and Take semantics.

+This layer provides fast feedback for business rules while still using a real database provider, avoiding the pitfalls of EF Core’s in-memory database.

+### Backend Integration Tests
-The project includes an integration test validating core API behavior through end-to-end request handling, persistence, and core response contracts.

-Tests run against SQLite using a real relational provider and applied EF Core migrations, rather than EF Core’s in-memory database.
-An in-memory SQLite connection is used to keep tests fast while still exercising real SQL generation, schema constraints, and execution paths that more closely match production behavior.
+Integration tests validate API behavior end-to-end, including request handling, persistence, and response contracts.
+Tests run against SQLite using a real relational provider and applied EF Core migrations rather than EF Core’s in-memory database.
+An in-memory SQLite connection is used to keep tests fast while still exercising real SQL generation and schema constraints.

+Run backend tests:

+cd backend\todo-api
+dotnet test

+### Frontend Component Tests

+Component tests use Vitest and React Testing Library to validate isolated UI behavior and client-side validation logic without involving the backend.
+Data hooks are mocked to ensure tests remain focused and deterministic.

+Run component tests:

+cd frontend\todo-ui
+npm run test

+### End-to-End Tests

+End-to-end tests use Playwright to validate full user flows across the frontend and backend.
+Tests start the frontend and backend, create todos through the UI, and verify persistence via the API.
+Unique test data is used to keep tests idempotent when running against a static database.

+Before running e2e tests, ensure no conflicting frontend or backend servers are running.

+Run e2e tests:

+cd frontend\todo-ui
+npx playwright install
+npm run test:e2e

+To run Playwright in headed mode for debugging:

+npm run test:e2e -- --headed

 ---